-The fun begins with Sylvan’s Engineering programs in the Denver region.
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
+Our Engineering courses in the Denver region offer an unforgettable experience!
+Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 In addition to offering fun and memorable experiences, our Engineering courses in the Denver region help equip students with vital STEM (science, technology, engineering and math) abilities.
 Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼